dataseyo/ReactNestedRoutes/README.md

 # React Nested Routes

 A basic skeleton for nesting routes in React and passing data to them, using redux toolkit to store the data.
+In this project, the Skills component is the one with nested/dependent routing.
+Robin implemented this using a [similar method here](https://www.robinwieruch.de/react-router-descendant-routes/), but without the data being passed using useLocation from react-router-dom.

 ## Steps